-As a real estate investor in Southern California and Central Ohio, you need an accountant doing your taxes.
+As a real estate investor in Ohio and Southern California, you need an accountant doing your taxes.
 They will be able to help you find every deduction and make sure everything is done properly.
 Our latest post will offer tips on how to find the right accountant as well as the signs to let you know you need one!

 For many people, when they begin their investment journey, they start off doing their books themselves.
 Things are still pretty simple and straightforward, and they can get by doing things on their own.
 As time goes by, and more assets are acquired, the finances can become a bit more cloudy.
 Hiring an accountant becomes necessary and you will want to work with someone you can trust.
 In fact, realtor.com suggests you should hire an accountant when you have bought or sold even just one property in the past year!
 Below are three sure-fire signs you need an accountant to do your taxes and some signs you’ve found the right one.

 As you start building your portfolio, the more complicated your finances will get.
 While you may like running your numbers for yourself, hiring an accountant who is familiar with real estate, will save you costly mistakes.
 When you own multiple properties in the Ohio and Southern California area, it is easy for things to get mixed up.
 By utilizing the experience of a well-versed accountant, you will make sure you are seeing the greatest returns possible from your Ohio and Southern California area properties.

 #2 – You’re Making A Lot Of Money

 More money, more problems, right?
 Managing your finances once you reach a certain level will require the help of a professional.
 Keeping up with changing laws, and finding all the possible benefits is important when your income level is so high.
 According to The Balance, you should definitely hire an accountant when you are making over $200k, own your own business, or own rental properties.
 Once you enter certain tax brackets, the laws change and you will want to have someone on your side to help you plan accordingly.